The Breakers: Opened for public tours

-It was annouced on 10 June 1948 that the high-maintenance property would be leased to The Preservation Society of Newport County for $1 per year, with rooms on the ground floor to be opened for tours from 1 July 1948.
+It was announced on 10 June 1948 that the high-maintenance property would be leased to The Preservation Society of Newport County for $1 per year, with rooms on the ground floor to be opened for tours from 1 July 1948.
 The initial price of tours was $1.25 plus taxes per adult.
 Revenues from tours and ticket sales were paid to The Preservation Society, whilst Gladys continued to meet the cost of property taxes, insurance and major repairs.
 The cost of property taxes for 1964 was reportedly $16,046.
 The Preservation Society continued to operate The Breakers as a tourist attraction, whilst Gladys maintained a private apartment in the upper floors of the house until her death in 1965.

 Under the terms of Gladys' will, The Breakers was left in equal shares to her four surviving daughters, as well as the three children of her eldest daughter Cornelia, who had predeceased her mother in 1958.
 The will stipulated that the family had a year from the date of Gladys' death to determine if they wished to retain the property or disclaim it; if they chose to disclaim the property, it would pass into the ownership of the Preservation Society of Newport.
 If the Society in turn chose not to accept the bequest, the Breakers would then pass into the ownership of The United States National Trust for Historial Preservation.

 Gladys' executors valued the property at $192,000, though the IRS later instigated legal action over the size of Gladys' estate in 1969, claiming that the value of the property when Gladys died should have been assessed at $250,000.

-On 31 December 1965 the Newport Mercury and Weekly News annouced that a spokesperson for The Preservation Society of Newport had confirmed that the family had reached an informal agreement for The Breakers to be opened to the public again during the summer of 1966, but that no permanent decision had yet been reached regarding the property's future.
+On 31 December 1965 the Newport Mercury and Weekly News announced that a spokesperson for The Preservation Society of Newport had confirmed that the family had reached an informal agreement for The Breakers to be opened to the public again during the summer of 1966, but that no permanent decision had yet been reached regarding the property's future.
 Following Gladys' death, The Preservation Society took over the payment of property taxes on the building.